SAP-archive/fundamental-vue/README.md

 ## Contributing

-If you want to contribute, please check the [Contribution Guidelines](./CONTRIBUTING.md) documentation for contribution guidelines.
+If you want to contribute, please check the [Developer Guide](https://github.com/SAP/fundamental-vue/wiki/Fundamental-Vue-Development-Guide) documentation for contribution guidelines.

-Check out [this guide](./NEW_COMPONENT/NEW_COMPONENT.md) on building a new component for the library and creating the necessary documentation for your new component.
+Check out [this guide](./docs/src/static-pages/NEW_COMPONENT/NEW_COMPONENT.md) on building a new component for the library and creating the necessary documentation for your new component.

 ## License